MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ## Scope
-To determine the scope of the project, the Issues were mapped to Sprints (or Milestones) to plan for the next phase of the project.
+The Scope plane determines the scope of the project User Stories/Issues were mapped to Sprints (or Milestones) to plan for the current and next phase of the project.
 In general the Sprints were no longer than 2 weeks, and overall followed an organic order to developing an e-commerce website.
+The first sprints contained the higher priority features, providing basic website functionality to meet the project requirements (eg, allow users to checkout items).
+The later sprints contained features which were not considered necessary but enhanced the project (eg, allow users to log in via social media accounts).

+### Sprints
 Sprint 1 - basic project set up: user authentication, create models, homepage templates, display products Sprint 2 - the 'Bag' and 'Checkout' apps: add, edit, delete products in bag and checkout the order Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products Sprint 4
 Sprint 5

+### Epics, User Stories, Tasks
+Epics were defined based on the main functions the website was expected to have, which mostly revolved around the main CRUD functions of the database.
+These Epics were refined into smaller User Stories, which could then be broken down into manageable tasks for the developer to complete within the current project iteration.
+User acceptance criteria was determined for each Epic/User Story

+### Priority
+Priority labels were assigned to each User Story/Issue, in order to determine which tasks to complete first in a Sprint.
+When the Issue was not completed, it could be included on another Sprint in order to complete it.

 ### Scope Creep
 ### Requirements
 Functional, content

 ## Structure

+### Interaction Design

+#### Consistency
+Colours
+Font
+Buttons
+Image (size)

+#### Predictability
+Follow standard website conventions

+#### Learnability

+#### Visibility
+Nav always visible
+Checkout always visible

+#### Feedback
+Toasts
+Inline feedback

+### Information Architecture
+Products > Product Detail > BAg > Checkout >Rating Review

+#### Organising Principle

+## Skeleton
+Facilitate the structure
+Buttons, links, navs
+Icons
+Data at rest - database
+Data in motion - pulled from db
+Data as presented

 ### Apps
 Love Plants consists of four apps